Reconstruction of $f(R)$ lagrangian from a massive scalar field: Viability of models

-$f(R)$ theories indeed carry a subtle motivation of investigating into a 'perhaps more' general theory of gravity.
-Apart from their mathematical elegance, there are well defined criteria for the viability of $f(R)$ gravity to be taken care of\cite{fara1, soti1}.
-For instance, it is expected that an $f(R)$ model must satisfy cosmological requirements such as smooth transitions between cosmological eras.
-In some cases, the transition from radiation era can be problematic to describe (discussed by Faraoni \cite{fara1}, Amendola, Polarski, and Tsujikawa \cite{amen1}, Amendola, Gannouji, Polarski and Tsujikawa \cite{amen2}).
-For a detailed review of cosmological viability of $f(R)$ models we refer to the works of Amendola et. al.\cite{amen1, amen2}, Capozziello et. al. \cite{capoz}.
-Certains $f(R)$ models pose serious non-linear instability which makes constructing relativistic stars extremely non-trivial.
-These instabilities were discussed by Dolgov and Kawasaki \cite{dol} for a typical model like $f (R) \sim R - \frac{\mu^4}{R}$.
-Further discussions alongwith possible methods of avoiding them were done by were discussed by Nojiri and Odintsov \cite{nojiodi1}, Baghram, Farhang and Rahvar \cite{bagh}, Faraoni \cite{fara1, fara2} and Cognola and Zerbini \cite{cogno}.
+In this section we briefly review the existing works on the viability issues of $f(R)$ theories and analyze our models comparatively.
+Due to their simplicity, $f(R)$ models are perhaps the most popular and well-studied alternative theory of gravity.
+However, there are certain criteria for the viability that has to be accounted for, for instance, it is expected that an $f(R)$ model must satisfy cosmological requirements such as smooth transitions between cosmological eras.
+In some cases, the transition from radiation era can be problematic to describe as discussed by Faraoni \cite{fara1}, Amendola, Polarski and Tsujikawa \cite{amen1}, Amendola, Gannouji, Polarski and Tsujikawa \cite{amen2}.
+Certains $f(R)$ models pose non-linear instability which makes constructing relativistic stars extremely non-trivial.
+These instabilities were discussed by Dolgov and Kawasaki \cite{dol} for a typical model like $f(R) \sim R - \frac{\mu^4}{R}$.
+For further discussions and possible avenues of avoiding the instability one may refer to the works of Nojiri and Odintsov \cite{nojiodi1}, Baghram, Farhang, and Rahvar \cite{bagh}, Faraoni \cite{fara1,fara2}, Cognola and Zerbini \cite{cogno}.
+In general, $f(R)$ models are stable under the necessary and sufficient condition that $\frac{d^{2}f(R)}{dR^2} \geq 0$ and unstable if $\frac{d^{2}f}{dR^2} < 0$.
+These give rise to certain restrictions over the parameters of the functional form of $f(R)$, studied in the context of star solutions in $f(R)$ theories by Seifert \cite{seif}.
+The stability conditions were re-adressed by Sawicki and Hu \cite{hu} in the context of cosmological perturbations.
+Generalization of $f(R)$ theories by including higher curvature terms may contain ghost fields, but in general $f (R)$ gravity is does not contain ghost fields (Ghost fields are massive negative norm states who are common when trying to generalize GR). \\